filviu/blog/content/posts/2011/2011-05-25-network-manager-applet-on-slackware-13-37-current-as-well.md

 and NMA_LIBS to avoid the need to call pkg-config.
 See the pkg-config man page for more details.
 ```

 Annoying as I had gnome-keyring installed and up to date.
-After a bit of poking around I realized that the missing dependency is in fact libgnome-keyring (alsa available at slackbuilds so easy enough to install as well)
+After a bit of poking around I realized that the missing dependency is in fact libgnome-keyring (also available at slackbuilds so easy enough to install as well)

 **_Update:_** as the network-manager-applet package mantainer was so kind to reply to me the dependency is mentioned in gnome-keyring's README:

 > gnome-keyring's README states that libgnome-keyring is required:
 > <a href="http://slackbuilds.org/repository/13.37/misc/gnome-keyring/" target="_blank" rel="noopener">http://slackbuilds.org/repository/13.37/misc/gnome-keyring/</a>

-<span style="color: #888888">I'll leave the post here in case you pay as much attention as I did.<br /> </span>
+I'll leave the post here in case you pay as much attention as I did.